TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 ::::

 In {prf:ref}`Ex:ChangeOfBasis:Reflection` and {prf:ref}`Ex:ChangeOfBasis:Rotation`, the reflection and the rotation, we came up first with bases that fitted the geometric context.
 And then we found the (very simple) matrix with respect to these bases.
 However, usually we prefer to have the standard matrix.
-In the last section we will see how a change of basis effects the matrix of a linear transformation.
+In the last section we will see how a change of basis affects the matrix of a linear transformation.

 (Subsec:ChangeOfBasis:RelationTETB)=